-Head Teacher: Mr Dylan Trevor
+Head Teacher: Mr D. Trevor

 Science is the study of the physical, chemical, biological, astronomical and geological factors of the earth in the universe.
 Throughout the science courses offered at Fairvale High School students are given experiences to observe the situations that affect their world and their place in the world.